War in Somalia (2006–2009): Collapse of first TFG government and formation of coalition government

 Mired by infighting, the TFG was once again on the brink of collapse.
 President Abdullahi Yusuf admitted that the country was slipping to the insurgency and "raised the prospect his government could completely collapse."
 Ethiopia announced it would withdraw its troops from Somalia by the end of 2008 on 28 November.

 After long talks in Djibouti over a ceasefire between the TFG and the Alliance for the Reliberation of Somalia, agreement was reached in late November that parliament be doubled in size to include 200 representatives of the ARS along with 75 representatives of the civil society.
 A new president and prime minister would be elected by the new parliament, and a commission to look into crimes of war would be established.
 A new constitution was also agreed to be drafted.
 The International Crisis Group issued a statement declaring that, despite the international community's reluctance to engage with the Islamist opposition, the only viable path to stabilizing the security situation was to reach out and engage directly with its leaders.

 In December 2008, the TFG parliament moved to impeach President Abdullahi Yusuf, accusing him of being a dictator and an obstacle to peace.
 After TFG prime minister Nur Hassan had blamed Yusuf for the TFG's failures, Yusuf had fired him without the required approval of parliament.
 The TFG once again found itself based largely out of Baidoa and the African Union released a statement declaring the insurgency controlled most the country.
 That month President Yusuf resigned after stating that he had lost control of the country to Islamist insurgents.

-African Union troops began discussing withdrawing from Somalia and requested the Ethiopians help them quit Mogadishu as well.
-Ethiopian president Meles Zenawi declared the mission had been a success, but the operation had had proved to be effectively futile as the transitional government Ethiopia had backed during the war found itself completely powerless in the lead up to the ENDF withdrawal.
+Ethiopian president Meles Zenawi declared the mission had been a success, but the operation had proved to be effectively futile as the transitional government Ethiopia had backed during the war found itself completely powerless in the lead up to the ENDF withdrawal.

 2009

 The TFG failed to make any meaningful impact on the ground during is tenure and presided over one of the bloodiest periods in modern Somali history.
 During January 2009, the first Transitional Federal Government collapsed and al-Shabaab overran the seat of the government in Baidoa.

 ENDF troops withdrew out of Somalia that month, ending the Ethiopian military occupation, and former Islamic Courts Union leader Sharif Sheikh Ahmed was elected as the 7th president of Somalia at the end of January.